Tom Uren: Honours

 Uren was appointed an Officer of the Order of Australia (AO) in the 1993 Queen's Birthday Honours, awarded the Centenary Medal in 2001, and advanced to a Companion of the Order of Australia (AC) in the 2013 Australia Day Honours.

 Legacy

+Uren was interviewed by Caroline Jones on her Radio National program, The Search for Meaning.

 There is now a park in Iris Street, West Guildford, called "Tom Uren Park" in memory of the Labor Party local.

 Uren had a strong influence on Anthony Albanese, who became the Prime Minister of Australia in May 2022.
 Albanese stated in June 2021 that "I grew up without a dad, but not without a father.
 Tom Uren was my father figure."

 Death

 Uren died on 26 January 2015, aged 93.